KristanLaimon/KristanLaimon/README.md

 I'm someone trying to figure out how to become a software developer eventually.

-Currently developing on

-[Whatsbotcord.js](https://github.com/KristanLaimon/WhatsBotCord.js) and other ts proyects.
+Currently maintaining and developing [Whatsbotcord.js](https://github.com/KristanLaimon/WhatsBotCord.js) along with other Typescript proyects.

 Notes: